ryanelittle/work_samples/working-readme.md

 addresses that were successfully geocoded.
 This process allowed us to assign evictions to neighborhoods and join the counts with U.S. Census demographic information.

+<a id="about"></a>

+## About Me

+Ryan Little is an award-winning reporter based at the Howard Center for Investigative Journalism who has also covered the Maryland General Assembly and the novel coronavirus for the Capital News Service.

+He previously worked for The Ledger in Lakeland, Fla., where his reporting prompted state attorney’s office investigations, caused resignations of multiple city officials and the termination of a planned
+$150 million mixed-use development called The Landings.

+Little is pursuing a master’s degree in journalism with an emphasis on investigative and computational journalism at the Philip Merrill College of Journalism at the University of Maryland.
+His undergraduate degree is from the University of Central Florida, where he studied journalism and public administration.